uwmadisoncals/cals-main-plugins/contact-form-plugin/readme.txt

 Ability to not use name field.
 We added mime types for .aar and .sce files.

 = V3.65 =
 We fixed the bug related to use html-special chars.
-BWS plugins section is updated.
+BWS Panel section is updated.

 = V3.64 =
 Ability to change tips below the Attachment block.
 Ability to change required symbol (asterisk).